 Seguro Popular, a public insurance scheme offering access to a comprehensive package of services, is the most important component of Mexico's Systems of Social Protection in Health.

-In terms of financing of the sector, about half of the health spending (which accounts for 6.5 percent of GDP) in Mexico is private, almost all out-of-pocket.
+About half of health spending (which accounts for 6.5 percent of GDP) in Mexico is private, almost all out-of-pocket.
 Social Security represents 23 percent of the total expenditure and the publicly subsidized system about 22 percent.
-There is virtually a one-to-one relationship between financing agents and providers in the public health system in Mexico, since public schemes are vertically integrated: all social security institutions combine payment (as agents) and provision, while, the institutions of the publicly subsidized scheme, the agents and providers, behave as if they were vertically integrated (the payers for the SPSS, the National Commission for the Social Protection in Health [Comisión Nacional de Protección Social en Salud, CNPSS], and the Estate Regimes for Social Protection in Health [Regímenes Estatales para la Protección Social en Salud, REPSS] although the regulatory framework allows some freedom to payers in the purchase of health care.
+There is virtually a one-to-one relationship between financing agents and providers in the public health system in Mexico, since public schemes are vertically integrated: all social security institutions combine payment (as agents) and provision, while, the institutions of the publicly subsidized scheme, the agents and providers, behave as if they were vertically integrated.

 by Nick Webster, the National